Who was Alfie Evans and what was the row over his treatment?

 A spokesman described the granting of citizenship as a "signal" to the judge that should he change his mind, they are ready to facilitate his transfer to the Italian hospital.

 A further hearing then took place on Tuesday afternoon in which Mr Hayden said the case had now reached its "final chapter".

-He rejected claims by Mr Evans that his son was "significantly better" than first thought because he had been breathing unaided for 20 hours after doctors first withdrew life support.
+He rejected claims by Mr Evans's lawyers that his son was "significantly better" than first thought because he had been breathing unaided for 20 hours after doctors first withdrew life support.

-Alfie's parents then launched a further appeal against the order stopping them from taking him to Italy, which will be heard on Wednesday afternoon by a panel of three Court of Appeal judges, headed by Sir Andrew McFarlane.
+Alfie's parents then launched a further appeal against the order stopping them from taking him to Italy, which was heard on Wednesday afternoon by a panel of three Court of Appeal judges, headed by Sir Andrew McFarlane.

 Throughout its campaign the family has been encouraged by Alfie's Army, a social media campaign whose supporters gathered regularly outside the hospital.